jabadymandry/github-flow/02-Best-Practices/05-Continuous-Deployment/README.md

 </html>
 ```

-We give you also some CSS:
+We give you also some CSS to add in `static/style.css`:

 ```css
 /* static/style.css */